-Any vector $V$ can be specified by its components $V^i$ with respect to the coordinate system or by the coordinate-invariant projections $V^a$ of the vector onto the tetrad field:
+{\bf Invariant indices}.\\ Any vector $V$ can be specified by its components $V^i$ with respect to the coordinate system or by the coordinate-invariant projections $V^a$ of the vector onto the tetrad field:

 and similarly for tensors and densities with more indices.
-We can use $\eta_{ab}$ and its inverse $\eta^{ab}$ to lower and raise Lorentz indices, as we use $g_{ik}$ and its inverse $g^{ik}$ to lower and raise coordinate indices.
+The tensor $\eta_{ab}$ and its inverse $\eta^{ab}$ are used to lower and raise Lorentz indices, as the tensor $g_{ik}$ and its inverse $g^{ik}$ are used to lower and raise coordinate indices.